 After this, the heating element will turn on and heat the temperature up to the level requested based on your chosen program.
 At this point, the motor will start to turn.
 The optimum speed for a motor is 55rpm.

 The motor is switched off, and the pump is turned on to empty dirty water from the tub via a lint filter and the drain hose.
-After a hot wash, the cold inlet valve may open first to cool fabrics gradually and protect them from damage.

 Once this is done, the pump will switch off, and the cold valve will open, starting the rinse cycle.